-On May 2, 2022, Sylla entered into two letters of intent to acquire the Samaya South (2,500 hectares) and Niaouleni West (3,200 hectares) exploration permits to expand its Niaouleni Project area.
+On May 2, 2022, Sylla entered into two Letters of Intent (LOIs) with Touba Mining SARL ("Touba") to acquire the Samaya South (2,500 hectares) and Niaouleni West (3,200 hectares) exploration permits to expand its Niaouleni Gold Project area.
 These permits are located contiguously to the northwest and west of the Deguefarakole permit.
+The respective option agreements are to be completed upon receipt of the exploration permits.